You are here

 Hemlock Hospice

-Hemlock Hospice is an art-science collaboration between David Buckley Borden, 2016-2017 artist and designer in residence at the Harvard Forest, and Harvard Forest Senior Ecologist Aaron Ellison.
-It features innovative art installed in the Fisher Museum and along a new interpretative walking trail, focused on eastern hemlock, a foundation tree in eastern forests that is slowly vanishing from North America as it is weakened and killed by a small insect, the hemlock woolly adelgid.
+Hemlock Hospice was an art-science collaboration between David Buckley Borden, 2016-2017 artist and designer-in-residence at the Harvard Forest, and Harvard Forest Senior Ecologist Aaron Ellison.
+It featured innovative art installed in the Fisher Museum and along a new interpretative walking trail, focused on eastern hemlock, a foundation tree in eastern forests that is slowly vanishing from North America as it is weakened and killed by a small insect, the hemlock woolly adelgid.

-Hemlock Hospice is more than an art-science collaboration; it is also an educational initiative.
-Associated public workshops and print and social media are available to promote reflection, critical thinking, and creativity among scientists, artists, educators, humanists, and the general public.
-A diverse group of media partners will bring the concepts to a broad range of people in and outside the arts and sciences.
+Hemlock Hospice was more than an art-science collaboration; it was also an educational initiative.
+Associated public workshops and print and social media in 2017 and 2018 promoted reflection, critical thinking, and creativity among scientists, artists, educators, humanists, and the general public.
+A diverse group of media partners have brought the concepts to a broad range of people in and outside the arts and sciences.
 Download the press release.

 Lectures and Exhibits